 Citizens demand the protection of health and the environment.
 Europeans have already demanded the end of glyphosate and harmful pesticides.
 In 2017, a successful European Citizens Initiative (ECI) asked the European Commission and Member States to ban glyphosate.
 The recent successful European Citizens Initiative Save Bees and Farmers is asking for the phasing out of 80% of the use of synthetic pesticides by 2030 and 100% by 2035.
 The European Biodiversity and the Farm to Fork Strategy oblige Europe to cut the use of chemical pesticides in half by 2030.
 These objectives cannot be achieved without the phasing out of the most widely used pesticide in Europe.

 Glyphosate counts for 33% of the EU herbicide market.
-The global use of glyphosate has increased almost 15 times in the last 10 years.
+The global use of glyphosate increases constantly.
 Glyphosate is the leading herbicide-active substance and the global market leader.
 Europe held around 16.6% of the global glyphosate market in 2012, and in 2017, glyphosate represented 33% of the total herbicide market in the EU.